martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 In this lab you'll be creating your very own chatbot which is publically accessible and that can understand users using Microsoft Cognitive Services.

-# Scenario

-Here you will be building a Hospital Bed Booking Bot - that helps hospital staff find and allocate free beds to patients.
+You will be building a Hospital Bed Booking Bot - that helps hospital staff find and allocate free beds to patients.
 They will also be to discover which patients are being discharged from the hospital.

-## 1 - Create Azure Bot Service
+## Part 1 - Create Azure Bot Service

-1. Navigate to the [Azure Portal](https://portal.azure.com) (AIDay.info/Azure)
+1. Navigate to the Azure Portal at http://aiday.info/AzurePortal
-2. Create a new resource, select `AI + Cognitive Services` and `Web App Bot`
+1. Create a new resource, select `AI + Cognitive Services` and `Web App Bot`
-3. Choose a unique Bot name and select a new Resource Group called `RG-BotLab`
+1. Choose a unique Bot name and select a new Resource Group called `RG-BotLab`
-4. Set the Location to be `West Europe`
+1. Set the Location to be `West Europe`
-5. Within Bot template select `Node.js`
+1. Within Bot template select `Node.js`
-6. Select `Language understanding` template
+1. Select `Language understanding` template
-7. Change the LUIS App location to `West Europe`
+1. Change the LUIS App location to `West Europe`
-8. Change the Application Insights Location to `West Europe`
+1. Change the Application Insights Location to `West Europe`
-9. Complete the other required fields
+1. Complete the other required fields

 > Wait a few minutes for the provisioning to complete, then open the resource group

-10. Look at the resources that have been provisioned for you:
+1. Look at the resources that have been provisioned for you:

 > | Type | Value |
 > | ----- | ----- |